claire-codes/blog-com/_posts/2015-09-20-deploying-jekyll-on-heroku.markdown

 You've installed the Jekyll RubyGem and used it to generate a new blog called 'daftBlog'.
 You've gone into the new folder that Jekyll created and asked to Jekyll to run the blog.
 Now if you open `http://localhost:4000` in your browser you should see Jekyll's Hello World blog pages.

-*Note:* From here onwards create all the files in the root of your blog, i.e. where you should be right now in the terminal.
+*Note:*  from here onwards create all the files in the root of your blog, i.e. where you should be right now in the terminal.

 ## 2. Turn the blog into a Rack app